-Chemotherapy usually includes a combination of drugs, since this is more effective than a single drug given alone.
-There are many drug combinations used to treat breast cancer.
+Chemotherapy includes many different drugs, given alone or incombination.
+There are many drugs used to treat breast cancer.
 Ask your doctor for specific information and side effects you can expect from your chemotherapy medications.

 Chemotherapy drugs are given intravenously (directly into a vein) or orally (by mouth).
-Once the drugs enter the bloodstream, they travel to all parts of the body in order to reach cancer cells that may have spread beyond the breast -- therefore chemotherapy is considered a "systemic" form of breast cancer treatment.
+Once the drugs enter the bloodstream, they travel to almost all parts of the body in order to reach cancer cells that may have spread beyond the breast -- therefore chemotherapy is considered a whole-body, or "systemic," form of breast cancer treatment.

-When breast cancer is limited to the breast or lymph nodes, chemotherapy may be given after a lumpectomy or mastectomy.
-This is known as adjuvant treatment and may help reduce the chance of breast cancer recurrence.
+When breast cancer is found only limited to the breast or lymph nodes, chemotherapy may be still be given after a lumpectomy or mastectomy.
+If the analysis of the findings from such a surgery suggests that there is a risk that cancer cells may have escaped from the breast and may be as yet undetectable elsewhere in the body, then chemotherapy may be recommended.
+This is known as adjuvant treatment and may help reduce the chance of breast cancer breast cancer recurrence.